 Install the PlantCatching widget on your web site

 If you own a web site, especially if it talks about gardening and/or urban agriculture, I strongly invite you to display the PlantCatching widget.
 This is an efficient way to reveal to your visitors the existence of PlantCatching and that some plants are offered in the area you have chosen to represent.
 To create the widget code snippet, you need an account, then visit this page.

 If you are an organization working in horticulture or urban agriculture, somewhere in the Montreal area, you can invite me to give a conference (in french) to a group of gardeners.
 I will gladly visit you and talk about the PlantCatching story, how it works, and its future.
 Contact me to organize it.

 Request and distribute flyers

-I can send you some flyers for free, whether you are an individual looking to distribute them, or an organization working in horticultural or urban agricultural sectors and have the ability to reach many gardeners in your community.
+I can send you some flyers if you own any type of Bamboo account or if you supported PlantCatching by a donation, whether you are an individual looking to distribute them, or an organization working in horticultural or urban agricultural sectors and have the ability to reach many gardeners in your community.
 Just give me a call or send me an email with your address, along with a message explaining your intentions.
 Quantities are limited, so please only request them if you intend to use them wisely.

 Use your social networks

 On Facebook, you can share and like PlantCatching's communications or spread the word in your own way.
+Either way, please use the #PlantCatching, #Gardening, #VegetableGarden hashtags or any appropriate variations.
 On twitter, you can retweet PlantCatching's tweets or write whatever you want on the subject.
 If you are donating a plant or if you are finding one in your neighborhood, why not take a picture and share it on your favorite photo sharing site?
 Don't forget to put a direct link to PlantCatching's homepage.
 That's all it takes: you will have helped a lot!